animal-tree/Writing-stuff/Stuff7-Consciousness.md

 Our examples of consciousness are limitted to specific physical materials not found, in the same quantity, shape, or pattern in computers.
 A matter-combination that can yield consciousness, is the brain.

-We may assume for the time being that human-like conciousness is caused mechanically by a complex combination, since it correlates, according to our trusted observations, with complex biologies.

----

-If it’s not representation, as by the *reductio ad absurdum* flipbook argument, then it exists in matter — some substrate of the universe — or a combination of matter and representation.
-Due to the variety of living organisms, we can assume it's the latter, not strictly one material combination.

-Therefore it is a question of physics, pertaining to the particle behaviors in question (as well as biophysics), and chemistry, pertaining to the complex interactions (and biochemistry).

-What elementary particles and interactions then create the elementary-most form(s) of consciousness?

-Perhaps the chemistry is as complex as the neuron itself.

-Perhaps it’s much simpler, in the atoms themselves.

-Protons?
-Neutrons?
-Zipping electrons?
-Or all matter and particles?
-In that case, perhaps a flipbook is conscious, sort of.

-The "I observe" axiom returns here.
 Perhaps, as much as it — meaning consciousness — is an axiom to us, it is an axiom of the universe.